MalazAssaf/Social-Connect-Client-Tarmeez-Academy-API/README.md

+🌐 Social Connect
-📝 Social Connect – Tarmeez Academy API Client
+A Simple Front-End Client for Tarmeez Academy API

+📖 Overview
-This is a front-end web application built using HTML, CSS, JavaScript, and Bootstrap.
-The app connects to the Tarmeez Academy API and provides a simple social media-like interface where users can register, log in, create posts, comment on posts, and view public profiles.
+Social Connect is a responsive front-end web application built using HTML, CSS, JavaScript, and Bootstrap.
+It interacts with the Tarmeez Academy API to provide core social media functionality such as posting content, commenting, user registration, login, and profile viewing.

-🌟 Features
+🚀 Features
+🔐 Authentication
-User Authentication
+User registration

-Register a new account

-Log in and receive an authentication token

-Log out securely
+Login with token-based authentication

+Logout functionality

-Post System
+📝 Post Management

-Browse all posts with author info and comment count
+View all posts with author info and comment count

-Create a new post with optional image upload
+Create new posts (with optional image)

-Comment on other users’ posts
+Comment on existing posts

-User Profiles
+👤 User Profiles

-View public profiles of any user
+View public profiles of other users

-See a user’s posts and details
+Display user's posts and account information

-Responsive Design
+💻 Front-End Design

-Styled using Bootstrap for mobile-friendly and modern UI

-💡 Technologies Used
+Clean and modern interface using Bootstrap

+Fully responsive and mobile-friendly layout

+🛠️ Built With
-HTML – Markup structure
+HTML – Page structure

-CSS – Custom styling
+CSS – Custom styles

-JavaScript – API interactions and dynamic behavior
+JavaScript – Functionality and API interaction

-Bootstrap – Responsive design and pre-built UI components
+Bootstrap – Responsive UI components

-📌 Project Goal
+🎯 Purpose
-The main goal of this project is to demonstrate integration with a public REST API using vanilla JavaScript and to build a simple, functional social interface with real user data and authentication.
+This project serves as a demonstration of API integration using vanilla JavaScript.
+It simulates a basic social media experience, focusing on user interaction, data fetching, and responsive design.